vorSherer/code-201-prework/prework/ubuntu/3_git.md

 git config --list
 ```

-Your terminal should output the following lines:
+Your terminal should output the following lines, among others:

 ```
 user.email='YOUR EMAIL ADDRESS'
 user.name='YOUR FULL NAME'
+core.editor=nano
 ```